nes-lab/shepherd/README.md

 Start by assembling your *shepherd* nodes, consisting of a BeagleBone Green/Black, a *shepherd* cape, a harvesting capelet and a target capelet.
 The next step is to manually install the latest Ubuntu Linux on each BeagleBone.
-You can install it to SD-card or the on-board EMMC flash, following [the official instructions](https://elinux.org/BeagleBoardUbuntu).
+You can install it to SD-card or the on-board eMMC flash, following [the official instructions](https://elinux.org/BeagleBoardUbuntu).
 Make sure to follow the instructions for **BeagleBone**.
+Alternatively there are two more detailed guides in the [shepherd documentation](https://orgua.github.io/shepherd/user/getting_started.html).

 The following instructions describe how to install the *shepherd* software on a group of *shepherd* nodes connected to an Ethernet network.
 We assume that your local machine is connected to the same network, that the nodes have internet access and that you know the IP address of each node.